 We are in the process of developing sales channels for our products but there can be no assurance that these channels can be developed or that we will be successful in selling our products.
 We currently sell our products through direct sales by our employees and indirectly through distributor relationships.
-We recently engaged in a major initiative to build and further expand our direct sales force.
+We are engaging in a major initiative to build and further expand our direct sales force.
 See "Business - Sales and Marketing."
-In 2010, we incurred sales and marketing expenses of approximately \$8 million and expect this amount to be approximately \$20 million in 2011.
-The increased sales and marketing expenses are anticipated to be funded from operating cash flow.
-The incurrance of these additional expenses may impact our operating results and there can be no assurance of their effectiveness.
+This effort will have significant costs that will be incurred prior to the generation of revenue sufficient to cover these costs.
+In 2010, we incurred sales and marketing expenses of approximately \$8 million.
+The costs incurred for these efforts may impact our operating results and there can be no assurance of their effectiveness.
 Many of our competitors have well-developed sales channels and it may be difficult for us to break through these competitors to take market share.
 If we are unable to develop these sales channels, we may not be able to grow revenue or maintain our current level of revenue generation.